supervisely-ecosystem/import-app-from-scratch/README.md

   A step-by-step tutorial of how to create custom import Supervisely app from scratch.
 ---

-# Create import Supervisely app with GUI from scratch
+# Create import Supervisely app from scratch

 ## Introduction